News

 Upcoming Concerts

-A more intimate piece, Nel Tardo Mezzo (In the Late Half), is a sort of musical confession written for soprano, clarinet, violin and cello.
+An intimate piece, Nel Tardo Mezzo (In the Late Half), is a sort of musical confession written for soprano, clarinet, violin and cello.
 The lyrics employ “terza rima”, the poetic form favored by Dante Alighieri, exploring some of the doubts and anguish that may strike us at any stage of life.
 Despite its theme, the piece maintains a playful tone, offering a tongue-in-cheek nod to the monumental Divine Comedy.
-March 8, 2025.
-Center for New Music, San Francisco.

 Music Scores